 Meanwhile Glenfuir House and the fields to its east were now in the hands of James Potter.
 In 1860 when the Ordnance Surveyors were at work they described the house as: “A large and new dwellinghouse, two storeys and in good repair.
 Property of James Potter Esq and residence.”

-Glenfuir was bought by James Ross early in 1891 and was then let to Robert Hunter of Walker, Hunter & Co, Port Downie iron Works.
+Glenfuir was bought by James Ross Scottish Tar Distillery early in 1891 and was then let to Robert Hunter of Walker, Hunter & Co, Port Downie Iron Works.
 Robert Hunter was very active in the local community and was the chairman of the Parish School Board.
 Just over ten years later he built a new house at Kirkmailing near Larbert Church and Glenfuir went up for sale.

 “FOR SALE, the DESIRABLE PROPERTY of “GLENFUIR,” FALKIRK, comprising the Substantially-Built and Commodious Mansion House containing Four Public Rooms and ample Bedroom and other accommodation; Large and Well-stocked Fruit and Vegetable Garden, and Policy and ornamental Ground; Stables and Coachman’s House, and others, all as presently occupied by Mr. Robert Hunter, Ironfounder.
 Also the LAND ADJOINING, presently to grass, extending to 10 acres, or thereby, very available as Building Rites either for Dwelling Houses or Public Works, and including the Superiority of certain portions already feued.”(FH 4 April, 1908).

+It evidently did not find a buyer and James Ross’ son, also James, moved in with his family.
 Gradually the dwelling houses predicted in the advert from 1908 came to encroach on the area.
 Summerford House was demolished and council houses were built on its site in the 1920s.
-Glenfuir House was demolished in 1965 to make way for high rise flats.
+Annabelle Rross nee Jones died in Glenfuir House in 1967 and it was demolished the following year to make way for high rise flats.